-MEC Members Professional Qualifications, Skills and Expertise Mr. Hales is Chief Executive Officer of Resolution Re Ltd. and joined the Resolution Life Group in 2018 as Executive Director in Europe.
-Steve Hales Mr. Hales joined Assicurazioni Generali in 2013 to head up the newly created Global Life business line.
-He also held the role of Group Head of Connected Insurance, heading up the Data Science and Internet of Things capabilities across the group.
-Chief Executive Officer and acting Chief Risk Officer Previously, Mr. Hales was Head of the Life business for AXA Spain and then Head of Life and Health business for the AXA Southern Europe, Latin America and MENA markets, combining operational and strategic responsibilities.
+MEC Members Professional Qualifications, Skills and Expertise Mr. Hales is CEO of Resolution Re Ltd. and joined the Group in 2018 as Executive Director in Europe.
+Steve Hales Chief Executive Officer Mr. Hales joined Assicurazioni Generali in 2013 to head up the newly created Global Life business line.
+Mr. Hales also held the role of Group Head of Connected Insurance, heading up the Data Science and Internet of Things capabilities across the group.
+Previously, Mr. Hales was Head of the Life business for AXA Spain and then Head of Life and Health business for the AXA Southern Europe, Latin America and MENA markets, combining operational and strategic responsibilities.
 Mr. Hales started his career as an actuarial consultant in Tillinghast where he worked in the London and Madrid offices.
-Mr. Hales has a BA, Economics (PPE) from the University of Oxford and is a Fellow of the Institute of Actuaries.
-Mike White Mr. White serves as the senior vice president and Chief Financial Officer of Resolution Re Ltd. He is a UK qualified life insurance actuary with 20 years of experience.
-Prior to joining Resolution Life, Mr. White was the Group Chief Financial Officer of BF&M Insurance Group, a Bermuda based life and general insurance company from 2013 to 2019.
-SVP, Reinsurance & Chief Financial Officer Prior to BF&M, Mr. White held roles with Sun Life Financial, including Chief Financial Officer of the Bermuda operations and AVP, Financial Risk Management, and as a consultant with PricewaterhouseCoopers.
-Mr. White has a Bachelor of Mathematics from University of Oxford and is a Fellow with the Institute of Actuaries.
-Ms. Schulz-Kiske joined the Resolution Life Group in 2018 as Head of Operations, Europe and transitioning to Chief Operations Officer for Resolution Re Ltd. in 2020.
+Mr. Hales has a BA, Economics (PPE) from the University of Oxford and is a Fellow with the Institute of Actuaries.
+Mr. White serves as the senior vice president and CFO of Resolution Re Ltd. Mr. White is a UK qualified life insurance actuary with 20 years of experience.
+Mike White SVP, Reinsurance & Chief Financial Officer Prior to joining the Group, Mr. White was the Group CFO of BF&M Insurance Group, a Bermuda based life and general insurance company from 2013 to 2019.
+Prior to working at BF&M, Mr. White held various roles with Sun Life Financial, including CFO of the Bermuda operations and AVP, Financial Risk Management, and also worked as a consultant with PricewaterhouseCoopers.
+Mr. White has a Bachelor of Mathematics from the University of Oxford and is a Fellow with the Institute of Actuaries.
+Ms. Schulz-Kiske joined the Group in 2018 as Head of Operations, Europe and transitioned to Chief Operations Officer for Resolution Re Ltd. in 2020.
 She is a fully qualified lawyer under the laws of Germany with license to practice in all fields of law and in all legal roles.
-Karen Schulz-Kiske Chief Operating Officer Prior to joining Resolution, Ms. Schulz- Kiske worked for more than 15 years for the Generali Group.
-She led large operational units in Germany and Italy, including as head of Group life insurance functions such as the Life Portfolio Management and Global Protection & Underwriting.
-Ms. Schulz- Kiske has a master's degree in insurance and risk management from the MIB School of Management, and Juristisches Staatsexamen, Law (First State Examination in Law) from the University of Bonn.
-Dodi Mason Ms. Mason is responsible for the compliance, legal and risk management functions of Resolution Re.
-She also serves as Company Secretary and Compliance Officer for Resolution Re and its parent, Resolution Life Group Holdings Ltd. AVP, Legal, Compliance and HR Ms. Mason has over ten years of reinsurance experience having held a number of legal and compliance positions within the Bermuda reinsurance sector, including with Athene Life Re and Athora Re.
-She is a graduate of the University of Louisville with a Bachelor of Political Science.

-Mr. Fiandesio joined Resolution Re in November 2021 as Chief Risk Officer.
-Prior to joining Resolution Re, he spent 3 years at Somerset Reinsurance Ltd, where he was responsible for the design and implementation of Somerset's risk management framework, working closely with Senior Management and the Board.
-Paolo Fiandesio Paolo has over 10 years of management consulting experience at EY, where he worked with Chief Risk Officers and executive management teams across Chief Risk Officer continental Europe and the UK to design and implement risk management frameworks in compliance with Solvency II.
-Since joining EY Bermuda in 2016, he was responsible for the delivery of EY's risk and regulatory services, with a focus on assisting new (re)insurance start-ups wanting to register under the Bermuda Insurance Act 1978 and its related regulations.
-Mr. Fiandesio has a bachelor degree in International Markets Economics and a master degree in Management of Financial Intermediates.
+Karen Schulz-Kiske Chief Operating Officer Prior to joining the Group, Ms. Schulz-Kiske worked for more than 15 years for the Generali Group.
+Ms. Schulz-Kiske led large operational units in Germany and Italy, including as head of Group life insurance functions such as the Life Portfolio Management and Global Protection & Underwriting.
+Ms. Schulz- Kiske has a Master's Degree in Insurance and Risk Management from the MIB School of Management, and Juristisches Staatsexamen, Law (First State Examination in Law) from the University of Bonn.
+Mr. Fiandesio joined Resolution Re in November 2021 as CRO.
+Prior to joining Resolution Re, Mr. Fiandesio spent 3 years at Somerset Reinsurance Ltd, where he was responsible for the design and implementation of Somerset's RMF, working closely with Senior Management and the Board.
+Paolo Fiandesio Chief Risk Officer Mr. Fiandesio has over 10 years of management consulting experience at EY, where he worked with CROs and executive management teams across continental Europe and the UK to design and implement RMFs in compliance with Solvency II.
+Upon joining EY Bermuda in 2016, Mr. Fiandesio was responsible for the delivery of EY's risk and regulatory services, with a focus on assisting new (re)insurance start-ups wanting to register under the Act and its related regulations.
+Mr. Fiandesio holds a Bachelor of International Markets Economics and a Master's Degree in Management of Financial Intermediates.